gsoft-inc/wl-hopper/packages/components/src/Badge/docs/migration-notes.md

+Coming from Orbiter, you should be aware of the following changes:

 - `highlight` is not supported.
 - `pushed` is not supported.
 - `reverse` is not supported, use `flex-direction` or `row-reverse` instead.